Storm-Glitch-O1/mcp-mock-api/README.md

 node dist/server.js --storage-path=/path/to/storage
 ```

+> **Important:** If the `--storage-path` parameter is not provided, the server will use a `data` directory in the current working directory.
+If this directory can't be created or accessed, the storage will be ephemeral (in-memory only) and all endpoint data will be lost when the server stops.
+To ensure data persistence, always specify a valid storage path.

 ### Server Port

 The HTTP server runs on port 9090 by default.
 You can override this using: